CDCgov/WDPB_CDS_PHL_Tools/Crypto_Genotyping_Tool/README.md

 Note:

+Make sure all your files are in the same directory from where you are running the image, if not change the paths to respective locations

-please replace the testinput with your input folder
+please replace the testinput with your input assemblies folder/

 Bind the User_settings.txt file as is, it is just to mirror the paths that are present at root level in the docker container for singularity to exec and access the folders

 If you want to access the intermediate files, add -B $(pwd)/some_dir:/Crypto/localdir/ to the singularity exec command.

-### What if you input bad data or non-crypto data?
+### What if you input bad data or non-crypto data to the tool?

 #### Bad data

-Running the tool with bad assemblies or low quality assemblies will only result in wrong characterization For example: low_quality_samples/sample1_skesa.fasta.gz was converted to assemblies with out performing any upstream analysis (read trimming, QC etc) so the genotyping of this sample was wrongly characterized.
+Running the tool with bad assemblies or low quality assemblies will only result in wrong characterization For example: low_quality_samples/sample1_skesa.fasta.gz was converted to assemblies with out performing any upstream analysis (read trimming, QC etc)
+Hence the genotyping of this sample was wrongly characterized.

 | Genome | wrong species | actual species |
 | ------ | ------------ | ---------------- |